-Annually, in conjunction with anti-bullying week, children complete a survey about their safety in school, in November 2017 the results were as follows:
+Annually, in conjunction with anti-bullying week, children complete a survey about their safety in school, the results were as follows:

 94% of KS2 pupils said they felt safe in school and 96% feel safe at break times.

-Most pupils listed staff as their first port of call should they feel worried at lunch or break times, followed by friends, Mrs Gornell and parents.
+Most pupils listed staff as their first port of call should they feel worried at lunch or break times, followed by friends

 95% said they felt that their concerns were taken seriously and they were listened to.